Mr-Scarf/principles_of_data_analytics/README.md

 ## Purpose

-To complete a set of 10 tasks for the module 'Principles of Data Analytics' - Class of January 2025 See task headings below:
+This is an anlysis of the famous Iris dataset by the British biologist Ronald Fisher To complete a set of 10 tasks for the module 'Principles of Data Analytics' - Class of January 2025

+See task headings below:

 ######## to do 26th April Expand with info per each task/ screenshots if needed ########